- Assistant to the Dean for Strategic Initiatives, College of Arts and Sciences, Professor, Harrington School

 - Office Location: Davis Hall, Rm 101

-Adam David Roth graduated from the University of Pittsburgh’s business dual-major program with a bachelor’s in Communication and Rhetoric and Business Administration.
-He pursued his graduate studies at the University of Iowa, where he earned his M.A. and Ph.D. in Communication Studies and Rhetoric and a post-graduate certificate in interdisciplinary inquiry.
-In 2007, Adam was appointed as an assistant professor and basic course director in the Department of Communication Studies at the University of Rhode Island.
-He was promoted to Associate Professor in 2013.
-In 2014, Adam was appointed interim director of the Harrington School of Communication and Media.
-In 2017, he was selected to become associate dean of the College of Arts and Sciences and permanent director of the Harrington School.
-Through an interdisciplinary approach to scholarship and teaching and a passion for experiential learning, the Harrington School has emerged as one of America’s leading schools of communication and media with a global impact.
+Adam graduated from the University of Pittsburgh’s business dual-major program with a bachelor’s degree in Communication and Rhetoric and Business Administration.
+He pursued his graduate studies at the University of Iowa, earning an M.A. and Ph.D. in Communication Studies and Rhetoric and a graduate certificate in interdisciplinary inquiry.
+Adam is currently an M.B.A. candidate in the College of Business at the University of Rhode Island.

-As a teacher, Adam has delivered a wide range of undergraduate classes, from public speaking, communication fundamentals, and organizational communication skills, to rhetorical theory, advanced rhetorical theory, and the ethics of persuasion, as well as graduate seminars on the history of rhetoric and medicine.
+As a professor, Adam has delivered a wide range of undergraduate classes, from public speaking, communication fundamentals, and organizational communication skills, to rhetorical theory, advanced rhetorical theory, and the ethics of persuasion, as well as graduate seminars on the rhetoric of science and the history of medicine.
 His teaching has earned him several prestigious honors, including the Douglas Ehninger Award for Teaching Excellence and The University of Iowa Outstanding Teaching Award.